esortland/PythonProjects/README.md

 # PythonProjects
-A repository filled with various python scripts I wrote for projects or just for fun.
-Maybe some can be of use to someone else.
+A collection of various python scripts I wrote for projects or just for fun.
+Maybe some of them can be useful to someone else.